erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

    a.
 Gimbal Motor
    b.
 Gyroscope Motor

-Depending on the required fidelity of the simulation and whether the model is used for sizing or control we can ignore or separate certain parts:
+Depending on the required fidelity of the simulation and whether the model is used for sizing or control certain simplifications can be made:

 - For simplistic models one can separate 2a from the rest, as it represents the major output torque of single gimbal CMGs.
-- The torque exuded on the spacecraft by the gyroscope motor (3b) can be ignored if the gyroscope’s velocity is constant during operation.
+- The torque exuded on the spacecraft by the gyroscope motor (3b) can be removed if the gyroscope’s velocity is constant during operation.
-- The gyroscopic reaction torque 2c will be much smaller than the other components and can therefore be ignored for initial sizing etc.
+- The gyroscopic reaction torque 2c will be much smaller than the other components and can therefore be disregarded for initial sizing etc.

-Aside from providing us with the means to simulate the behavior of our CMGs, the parts 2b and 3a provide the requirements for gimbal motor sizing.
+Aside from providing the means to simulate the behavior of our CMGs, the parts 2b and 3a provide the requirements for gimbal motor sizing.
 Part 2a is the torque required to sustain the reaction torque stemming from the rotation of the spacecraft and part 3a is the torque required to provide the desired torque dynamics.

 ## Steering of CMGs